justinbornais/blog/content/posts/gforms-automatic-emails.md

         htmlMessage += "</body></html>";

         var subject = `New Form Submission by ${name}`;
         var recipient = "some@email.com"; // Replace with the email you want to send it to.
+To include multiple accounts, separate each email with a comma.

         MailApp.sendEmail({
         to: recipient,